The Whole Lafferty

 The Argo legend begins in a low-mimetic mode in Archipelago, though with fantastical twists (Private Gregory, the goat herder, etc.) that complicate it.
 Then Argo becomes phantasmagoric in The Devil is Dead and turns to metaphysical comedy in More Than Melchisedech.
 These shifts raise the question: what is the metaphysical meaning of contemporary history?
 For Lafferty, it turns out to be the metaphysical meaning of all history.
 For him, the final hermeneutic horizon is metaphysical, not historical.
 That distinction lies at the core of his project, and it makes Argo the core of his project.

 The Coscuin Chronicles serve both as a prelude—in the literary mode of Romance and the high mimetic—to the Argo legend, and as an ideological fantasy that introduces major themes developed in In a Green Tree.
-It also shares much of the historical framework found in Lafferty’s historical novels, but, again, in the register of Romance.
+It also shares much of the historical framework found in Lafferty’s historical novels, but, again, in the register of Romance, with frequent dips into the low mimetic of picaresque.
 For example, the history of the devils in Argo cannot be understood without the Coscuin series.
-At the same time, the motif of the Red Revolution is directly connected to the critique of Communism in low-mimetic works, such as Civil Blood and In a Green Tree, with the “green” in that title echoing the green of the Green Revolution.
-Complicating matters, the Coscuin Chronicles explore a form of storytelling that twentieth-century markets largely abandoned, closer in spirit to Stanley J. Weyman’s Under the Red Robe than to anything in modern fantasy.
+At the same time, the motif of the Red Revolution is directly connected to the critique of Communism in low-mimetic works, such as Civil Blood and In a Green Tree, with the “green” in that title echoing not only the Gospel of Luke but the green of the Green Revolution.
+Complicating matters, the Coscuin Chronicles explore a form of storytelling that twentieth-century markets largely abandoned, closer in spirit to Stanley J. Weyman’s Under the Red Rose than to anything in modern fantasy.

 A handful of pre-nucleation—or induction period—novels (Mantis, Loup Garou, and arguably others) were written before the Ghost Story began to precipitate into the form readers can now recognize in hindsight.
 While these works don’t contribute directly to its architecture, they anticipate its underlying themes in ways that become visible once the broader topography comes into view.